They Came to Biloxi

 And a special thank you to Arjen for the many wonderful moments he captured with his camera.
 You can see more of his nature photography on his website.

 Watch this space for announcements regarding the publication of the 2024 POCACITO German-American Summer Academy zine and podcast.
-Be sure to sign up for our newsletter to learn about more ways to participate with POCACITO — maybe even next year in Biloxi.
+Be sure to sign up for our newsletter to learn about more ways to participate with POCACITO in Biloxi in 2025.